Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: The Redshift Evolution of the He 2 Effective Optical Depth

-Our observations call for refined models of a more extended \ion{He}{2} reionization that achieve small \ion{He}{2} fractions $x_\mathrm{HeII}<0.01$ throughout the IGM at $z\simeq 3.4$, while still leaving $\sim 10$\,Mpc patches of incompletely ionized \ion{He}{2} ($x_\mathrm{HeII}\simeq 0.015$) at $z\simeq 2.8$.
-In particular, if \ion{He}{2} reionization was driven by quasars, it must have started at $z>4$ to yield substantial ionization levels at $z\simeq 3.4$ (Compostella et al.\, in preparation).
-Furthermore, the observed large-scale correlations in \ion{He}{2} absorption along the sightlines constrain scenarios in which only small regions within each probed $\sim 10$\,Mpc patch are highly ionized.
-Before proceeding with exploring the effects of density variations via coeval \ion{H}{1} Ly$\alpha$ forest spectra (Section~\ref{sect:he2h1}), let us further scrutinize the robustness of the low $\tau_\mathrm{eff,HeII}$ values at $z\simeq 3.4$ with detector pulse height statistics that do not assume a specific background level.
+Our observations call for refined models of a more extended \ion{He}{2} reionization that achieve small \ion{He}{2} fractions $x_\mathrm{HeII}<0.01$ throughout the IGM at $z\simeq 3.4$, while still leaving a few $\sim 10$\,Mpc patches of incompletely ionized \ion{He}{2} ($x_\mathrm{HeII}\simeq 0.015$) at $z\simeq 2.8$.
+In particular, if \ion{He}{2} reionization was driven by quasars, it must have started at $z>4$ to yield substantial ionization levels at $z\simeq 3.4$ \citep{mcquinn09a,compostella14}.
+Furthermore, the observed coherence in \ion{He}{2} absorption along the sightlines constrain scenarios in which only small regions within each probed $\sim 10$\,Mpc patch are highly ionized.
+However, the coherence may arise due to correlations in the density field, which we will explore next with coeval \ion{H}{1} Ly$\alpha$ forest spectra.